fau-klue/mmda-toolkit/DEPLOYMENT.md

 SSL encrypttion is provided using Let's Encrypt.
 For this automated certificates have been created using [certbot](https://hub.docker.com/r/certbot/certbot/).

+Hint: You just have to do this when installing the server.
+Use the provided systemd Timers to automate the renewal.

 ```bash
 docker run -ti --rm -v /etc/letsencrypt:/etc/letsencrypt certbot/certbot certonly --webroot -w /etc/letsencrypt -d geuselambix.phil.uni-erlangen.de